 Flask is a web framework, some people might also have known Django.
 They are very similar.
 It’s a Python module that lets you develop web applications easily.
 Flask has a small and easy-to-extend core.
-It does have many cool features like url routing, template engine.
+It does have many cool features like URL routing, and a template engine.
 It is a WSGI web app framework.

-We walk you through how to build a Shopify bot fetching your competitor webstore data.
-You might have a question about how to build a web application and share with others using this scraper.
+We walk you through how to build a Shopify bot fetching your competitor’s website data.
+You might have a question about how to build a web application and share it with others using this scraper.
 Flask is for the purpose of building a web application.
-Installing Flask in Mac is very easy, you just need to type
+Installing Flask on Mac is very easy, you just need to type

 Heroku is a cloud service for hosting your applications, and the company was acquired by Salesforce in 2011.
-It is a Platform as a service or we call PaaS with support for auto scaling and deployment.
-It’s the fastest way going from ideas to URLs.
-It supports multi programming languages, such as Ruby, Php, Python, Java, Node.js, etc.
+It is a Platform as a service or we call it PaaS with support for auto-scaling and deployment.
+It’s the fastest way to go from ideas to URLs.
+It supports multi-programming languages, such as Ruby, Php, Python, Java, Node.js, etc.

-Below is the lighter version of shopify bot sponsored by Easy2Digital:
+Below is the lighter version of the Shopify bot sponsored by Easy2Digital:

 It primarily uses Git for deploying applications.
-There are some alternative options in the market such as Google App Engine, AppFog, Engine Yard, etc. It uses application source received from git push to generate a language specific build.
-Heroku uses its own lightweight Linux container called Dyno for running user specified commands.
+There are some alternative options in the market such as Google App Engine, AppFog, Engine Yard, etc. It uses the application source received from git push to generate a language-specific build.
+Heroku uses its own lightweight Linux container called Dyno for running user-specified commands.

 Creating a Heroku app account is for free, although it has a limited application creation quota.
 It’s enough already.

 Building a web application to publish is basically a web development project.
 So you need to have a website folder structure.
-It’s because flask automatically detects the folder name by default, and you can name it so flask can create the web URL paths.
-For example, templates host the index.html file you code for creating the front end layout and elements.
+It’s because the flask automatically detects the folder name by default, and you can name it so the flask can create the web URL paths.
+For example, templates host the index.html file you code for creating the front-end layout and elements.

-Static folder hosts the css file which you use to design and decorate your application.
+The static folder hosts the CSS file which you use to design and decorate your application.
 Last but not least, the function and core engine of this web application is the app.py.

 Shopify Bot HTML Section

-As well as building a webpage, you need to create a html and add header, body section connecting with app.py and main.css.
+As well as building a webpage, you need to create an HTML and add a header, and body section connecting with app.py and main.css.